ciptard/rainulf-cms/README.md

 About Rainulf
 -------------
 My name is Jose Rainulf Pineda.
 I am a Seneca College student, currently studying software development.
 I do web development (XHTML/HTML5, PHP, mySQL, JavaScript) or C/C++ on my free time.
+I have quite some experience in Java, ASP.NET/C#, Perl, CGI and Python .
 Most of the time, I like to watch anime or read manga.
 So if you are an otaku like me, feel free to contact and we shall have a nerdy conversation.
-For any job offers, please contact me.
+Please contact me for any job offers

 * Email: rainulf@rainulf.ca (preferred)
 * Gmail: rainulf1@gmail.com